CISecurity/CCPA-Docs/docs/Configuration Guide.md

 Using the default configuration, consider the root folder for this workflow to be located at `/cis`.

-1. The first setup step in setting up the *CIS Host Server* is to copy the required scripts to the root folder.
-The four scripts which are required reside in the `
-2. /Unix-Linux` folder of a CIS-CAT installation bundle:
+1. Locate the required scripts in the `misc\Unix-Linux` folder of the CIS-CAT bundle
+2. Copy the following scripts to the root folder on the *CIS Host Server*:
-   * cis-cat-centralized.sh **OR** cis-cat-centralized-ccpd.sh
+   - cis-cat-centralized.sh **OR** cis-cat-centralized-ccpd.sh
-   * detect-os-variant.sh
+   - detect-os-variant.sh
-   * make-jre-directories.sh
+   - make-jre-directories.sh
-   * map-to-benchmark.sh
+   - map-to-benchmark.sh
-1. The next step is to copy the `Assessor-CLI` folder, and its contents, contained in the unzipped bundle to the workflow's root folder.
+3. Copy the `Assessor-CLI` folder, and its contents, contained in the unzipped bundle to the workflow's root folder.
+2. Configure the JRE sub-folders
-2. The last step in setting up the *CIS Host Server* is to configure the JRE sub-folders.
-The **“cis-cat-centralized.sh”** and **“cis-cat-centralized-ccpd.sh”** scripts are configured with an option to create the **“jres”** subfolder and all OS-specific folders underneath it.
-Run one of the following commands, depending on whether you are using the **“cis-cat-centralized.sh”** or the **“cis-cat-centralized-ccpd.sh”** script:
+   - Optionally use the **“cis-cat-centralized.sh”** and **“cis-cat-centralized-ccpd.sh”** scripts to create the **“jres”** subfolder and all OS-specific folders underneath it.  - Run one of the following commands, depending on whether you are using the **“cis-cat-centralized.sh”** or the **“cis-cat-centralized-ccpd.sh”** script:

 	`/cis> ./cis-cat-centralized.sh --make-jre-directories`